2mol/juricho.me/content/_index.md

 ## projects {#projects}

-Here are some random things I've build in the past.
+Here are some random things I've built in the past.
 Lately I've been interested in how to build minimalist and clean UIs that make complex workflows easy and intuitive.

 ### gulliver